John A. Kiernan

 Entertainment, Sports & Recreation

-Food Retailers & Manufacturers
+Food & Beverage Liability

 John is a founding partner based in the firm’s Boston office.
 He has been trying cases for the past 40 years and currently concentrates in the areas of product and general liability claims, construction defect claims, professional liability claims - including physicians, architects, engineers, accountants and attorneys - and employment discrimination claims.
 He also has tried, arbitrated and mediated significant commercial disputes arising from the sale or dissolution of partnerships, corporations and limited liability companies.
 He has tried more than 190 jury trials to verdict, including trials as long as three months.